Interface Summary

 Multiple Interface Implementation

-- Class can implement many interfaces
+- Class can

-- Must implement all methods from all interfaces
+one or more interfaces - Must implement all methods from all interfaces

 - Example: